mrspeaker/moncroffe/README.md

 ### Theme
 - Some reason clown particles get attracted to cube
 - The more you destroy clowns, the more coins the block sucks, greater the blocks value becomes. if people can't find it, it's value will rise?
-- Health level on player, colour desaturates - easier to hide when nearly dead

 ## Cube geometry notes